core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 --- abstract

-This document defines an optimization approach for combining the lightweight authenticated key exchange protocol EDHOC run over CoAP with the first subsequent OSCORE transaction.
-This combination reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.
+This document defines how the lightweight authenticated key exchange protocol EDHOC is used for establishing an OSCORE Security Context, using CoAP for message transferring.
+Furthermore, this document defines an optimization approach for combining EDHOC run over CoAP with the first subsequent OSCORE transaction.
+This reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.

 --- middle